tc39/notes/meetings/2018-11/nov-28.md

 AK: I have these concerns especially since we're talking about frameworks...
 I am not sure this is more of a footgun compared to using a framework.

-MS: We have similar concerns in that static analysis will be difficult.
+MLS: We have similar concerns in that static analysis will be difficult.
 We have to change the object model to account for decorators.
 I personally don't like it, users want it... startup cost i have concerns but not super huge.

 EFT: My intuition is that when you codify this a first class language thing